winesapOS/winesapOS/UPGRADES.md

 - A simple text editor, kate, is installed.
 - The GRUB menu is now updated after an upgrade to include new Btrfs snapshots.
 - 'mesa' is replaced by 'mesa-steamos' which is a customized package of Mesa from SteamOS for support for all graphics drivers (not just AMD).
+- 'clang-libs' is replaced by 'clang' which is a newer version from Arch Linux.

 ## 3.0.0 to 3.0.1